ooni/ooni.org/content/install/ooniprobe.md

 * virtualenv

-Then you can install ooniprobe inside a virtualenvironment with pip by typing the following in your terminal:
+Then you can install ooniprobe inside a virtual environment with pip by typing the following in your terminal:

 ```